China hero image

 How Churches Use China

-• Xi’an Terracotta Army and Silk Road heritage as context for missions storytelling and global discipleship
+• Xi’an Terracotta Army and Silk Road context for missions storytelling and global discipleship.

-• Shanghai innovation and church history visits that inspire donors and leaders with modern faith resilience
+• Shanghai innovation and church-history visits that encourage donors and leaders through modern faith resilience.

-• Yangtze or Guilin extensions for slower-paced retreat, testimony sharing, and creation meditation
+• Yangtze or Guilin extensions for slower retreat pacing, testimony sharing, and creation reflection.

 What Works Well

-• 9–12 day itineraries linking Beijing, Xi’an, and Shanghai with optional river cruise or Guilin add-on
+• 9–12 day itineraries linking Beijing, Xi’an, and Shanghai, with an optional river cruise or Guilin extension.

-• Cultural exchanges (tea ceremonies, calligraphy, dumpling classes) that foster relationship building within guidelines
+• Cultural exchanges (tea ceremonies, calligraphy, dumpling classes) that support relationship building within local guidelines.

-• Strategic pacing: domestic flights or high-speed rail with luggage transfers handled by our on-the-ground team
+• Strategic pacing through domestic flights or high-speed rail, with luggage transfers handled by our on-the-ground team.

 We manage visas, registrations, and permitted venues so pastors can shepherd teams while honoring local regulations and relationships.